daubit/topshot-tradermode-extension/README.md

 The extension attempts to find a Buy Button on the https://nbatopshot.com/<br>
 if it cannot find one it will do nothing.<br>

-When _Rage mode_ is selected the extension will also attempt to purchase the moment when entering the dapper wallet website.<br> But if the user has no funds the extension will crash.
+When _Rage mode_ is selected the extension will also attempt to purchase the moment when entering the dapper wallet website.<br> But if the user has no funds the extension will do nothing.